B-cabrera/hwcalendar-mern/README.md

 - User Auth to allow for individual calendars/reminders

 ### Progress
-Current Phase: Developing REST API using Express.js and Typescript Next Phase: Connecting API to MongoDB
+Current Phase: Connecting API to MongoDB.
+Next Phase: Finishing API routes and testing with current UI.

+### Notepad
+- [ ] Fix issue where adding a new document doesn't add to one that I want.

 #### Contact
 I am open to all comments about improving the code and overall improvements.